Azure/azure-sdk-for-python/sdk/ai/azure-ai-project/samples/evaluations/bug_bash_schedule.md

    # installing azure-ai-project, SDK is same for remote, if already installed please ignore.
    pip install https://remoteevalbugbash.blob.core.windows.net/remoteevalbugbash/azure_ai_project-1.0.0b1-py3-none-any.whl
     ```
+### How To Run Python Samples From SDK

+1. This Online Evaluation [sample_evaluation_schedules.py](./sample_evaluations_schedules.py) file demonstrates how to run CRUD operations on how to evaluate continuously by running evaluation on a given schedule.
+2. We have created AI project with relevant permissions to test for bug bash, please refer `Setup: Sample SDK API Testing Parameters` section in [Online Evaluation Bug Bash Document](https://microsoftapc-my.sharepoint.com/:w:/g/personal/shiprajain_microsoft_com/EQwumulCeG9JoQbgHw0ts-EB1-Yj9Vw8HeXKwgXQl_hv9w?e=kbBnKY) for values to override in [sample_evaluation_schedules.py](./sample_evaluations_schedules.py).

+### Appendix
+The following sections are optional for the bug bash and will be enhanced afterward.
-### How to Get `Project Connection String`?
+#### How to Get `Project Connection String`?
-Connection string is needed to easily create `AIProjectClient` object.
+- Connection string is needed to easily create `AIProjectClient` object.
 You can get the connection string from the project overview page > Quick reference section.
 Here is the [link](https://int.ai.azure.com/build/overview?wsid=/subscriptions/72c03bf3-4e69-41af-9532-dfcdc3eefef4/resourceGroups/shared-online-evaluation-rg/providers/Microsoft.MachineLearningServices/workspaces/ignite-eval-schedule-bugbash&tid=72f988bf-86f1-41af-91ab-2d7cd011db47) to the project overview page.

-### Instructions for pushing application insights data
+#### Instructions for pushing application insights data
+- TBD

-### Instructions to view enriched data
+#### Instructions to view enriched data

-### Samples
-1. Online Evaluation - [SDK Sample Link](./sample_evaluations_schedules.py).
-This sample demonstrates how to evaluate continuously by running evaluation on a schedule.
-2. We had created project with relevant permissions to test for bug bash, please refer `Setup` section in [Online Evaluation Bug Bash Document](https://microsoftapc-my.sharepoint.com/:w:/g/personal/shiprajain_microsoft_com/EQwumulCeG9JoQbgHw0ts-EB1-Yj9Vw8HeXKwgXQl_hv9w?e=kbBnKY) for values to override in sample example.
+- TBD